 How to Request Time Extensions in Construction Contracts

-Contract time extensions are based on the ability to demonstrate that delays have occurred in the construction schedule affecting project completion date.
-All-time extensions are due to delays beyond the Contractor’s control, many of them as part of change order requests.
-Time extension requests are normally specified in contract’s provision and requesting time extensions should be made following all steps and documentation under the contract guideline.
+Contract time extensions are based on the ability to demonstrate that delays have occurred in the construction schedule affecting the project completion date.
+All time extensions are due to delays beyond the contractor’s control and many involve change order requests.
+Time extension requests are normally specified in a contract provision and must be made following the steps and documentation requirements of the contract guidelines.

 Are You Entitled to Claim a Time Extension?

-- Long lead items, requested by owner, have not been received
+- Long lead items, requested by the owner, have not been received.

-- New or Extra Work not included in the original scope or contract
+- New or extra work not included in the original scope or contract is requested or required.

-- Encountering sub-surface conditions differing from the plans
+- Sub-surface conditions differing from the plans are encountered.

-It is also important to highlight that time extensions will be denied for the following reasons:
+It is also important to highlight that time extensions may be denied for the following reasons:

-- Underperforming by the contractor, specifically procuring long lead items
+- Underperforming by the contractor, specifically in procuring long lead items

-- When the project is affected by normal weather delays
+- Project is affected by normal weather delays

-- When insufficient proof or evidence that the critical path method has suffered irrecoverable delays caused by the contractor or their parties
+- Insufficient proof or evidence that the critical path method has suffered irrecoverable delays caused by the contractor or their parties

-It is very important to keep records of all changes, documents, emails, and schedule that can justify your request.
+It is very important to keep records of all changes, documents, emails, and scheduling that can justify your request.

-When requesting a time extension certain steps must be followed.
-Otherwise, the time extension might not be approved.
-Normally, the Contractor should notify the Project Manager, when an issue might affect the project schedule.
+When requesting a time extension, certain steps must be followed to ensure the extension is approved.
+Normally, the contractor should notify the project manager when an issue might affect the project schedule.

-The Contract Administrator should then, remit the letter to the Project Manager for evaluation and approval or rejection.
-If the time extension is granted, then the Project Manager must answer by written, and a change order will be issued.
-Some contracts specify that time extension requests should be done within a specific time frame, if not; the time extension claim will also be rejected.
+The contract administrator should then remit the letter to the project manager for evaluation and approval or rejection.
+If the time extension is granted, the project manager must answer by written notice, and a change order must be issued.
+Some contracts specify that time extension requests must be completed within a specific time frame to avoid automatic rejection.

 Supporting Documents During the Claim Process

-- List of activities from project schedule being affected by the aforementioned issue
+- List of activities from project schedule being affected by the delay issue

 - Sketches, photographs, or pictures

-- Indicate the actions the contractor has taken to avoid or minimize other delays
+- Description of actions the contractor has taken to avoid or minimize other delays

-- Communications between construction team notifying of possible delays and problems related to a specific situation.
+- Communications among the construction team relating to possible delays and problems related to a specific situation

 Additional Items to Consider During the Time Extension Request